lesandie/md-cv/README.md

 **Feb.1999-Feb.2000 | Engineer, Sun Microsystems, Bilbao, Spain**

-Finishing my studies at the university i was offered a learning position in a Sun sales office in Bilbao working mainly with local clients.
+Finishing my studies at the university I was offered a learning position in a Sun sales office in Bilbao working mainly with local clients.
 Worked with Ultra Enterprise hardware, Solaris, Netscape suite for customers like Euskaltel.
 I also developed a Java Applet for the Caja Rural Vasca to simulate mortgages.

 ## Skills